Structured vs. unstructured data: A complete guide

 There are three key benefits of structured data:

-- Easily used by machine learning algorithms: The largest benefit of structured data is how easily it can be used by machine learning.
+- Easy use by machine learning algorithms: The largest benefit of structured data is how easily it can be used by machine learning.
 The specific and organized nature of structured data allows for easy manipulation and querying of that data.

-- Easily used by business users: Another benefit of structured data is that it can be used by an average business user with an understanding of the topic to which the data relates.
+- Easy use by business users: Another benefit of structured data is that it can be used by an average business user with an understanding of the topic to which the data relates.
 There is no need to have an in-depth understanding of various different types of data or the relationships of that data.
 It opens up self-service data access to the business user.

-- Increased access to more tools: Structured data also has the benefit of having been in use for far longer, as historically it was the only option.
-This means that there are more tools that have been tried and tested in using and analyzing structured data.
-Data managers have more product choices when using structured data.
+- Increased access to more tools: Structured data also has the benefit of having been in use for far longer; historically, it was the only option.
+Data managers have more product choices when using structured data because there are more tools that have been tried and tested for using and analyzing structured data.

 Cons of structured data

-The cons of structured data are centered in a lack of data flexibility.
-Here are some potential drawbacks to structured data’s use:
+The cons of structured data are rooted in a lack of data flexibility.
+Here are some potential drawbacks to the use of structured data:

-- A predefined purpose limits use: While on-write-schema data definition is a large benefit to structured data, it is also true that ata with a predefined structure can only be used for its intended purpose.
-This imits its flexibility and use cases.
+- A predefined purpose limits use.
+While on-write-schema data definition is a large benefit to structured data, it is also true that data with a predefined structure can only be used for its intended purpose.
+This limits its flexibility and use cases.

-- Limited storage options: Structured data is generally stored in data warehouses.
+- There are limited storage options.
+Structured data is generally stored in data warehouses.
 Data warehouses are data storage systems with rigid schemas.
-Any change in requirements means updating all of that structured data to meet the new needs; this results in massive expenditure of resources and time.
+Any change in requirements means updating all of that structured data to meet the new needs.This results in massive expenditure of resources and time.
 Some of the cost can be mitigated by using a cloud-based data warehouse, as this allows for greater scalability and eliminates the maintenance expenses generated by having equipment on-premises.

 Examples of structured data

-Structured data is an old, familiar friend.
+Structured data is everywhere.
 It’s the basis for inventory control systems and ATMs.
 It can be human- or machine-generated.

 Common examples of machine-generated structured data are weblog statistics and point of sale data, such as barcodes and quantity.
-Plus, anyone who deals with data knows about spreadsheets: a classic example of human-generated structured data.
+And don’t forget spreadsheets — a classic example of human-generated structured data.